What are Diegetic & Non-Diegetic Sound in Film?

 But when you hear the score of ‘The Empirical March’ by John Williams in Star Wars, it is not part of the narrative and thus extra-diegetic or non-diegetic, whichever you prefer.

-Now, I could go into an academic discussion about whether not there’s a difference in nuance between extra-diegetic and non-diegetic, but that would be beside the point for this article.
+Now, I could go into an academic discussion about whether or not there’s a difference in nuance between extra-diegetic and non-diegetic, but that would be beside the point for this article.

-What is important to understand, is that extra-diegetic sounds and music are not a natural part of the film’s narrative, but something extra – a sonic context – for the film.
+What is important to understand is that extra-diegetic sounds and music are not a natural part of the film’s narrative but something extra – a sonic context – for the film.

-If Darth Vader had blasted ‘The Imperial March’ from the speakers of a boombox at the bridge of the Death Star the composition would have been part of the film’s diegesis, and thus diegetic sound instead.
+If Darth Vader had blasted ‘The Imperial March’ from the speakers of a boombox at the bridge of the Death Star, the composition would have been part of the film’s diegesis, and thus diegetic sound instead.

-On-Screen Sounds and Off-Screen sounds
+On-Screen Sounds and Off-Screen sounds.

 Effective use of off-screen sounds is a great way to make each frame – or the screen – seem bigger than it is.